dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Working**

-- AMD GPU; AMD GPU audio via HDMI/DP works, but has issues.
+- AMD GPU; AMD GPU audio via HDMI/DP, or aftermarket USB works, but has issues.
 - Sleep / Wake works; mouse / keyboard wakes machine; no motherboard 'internal' USB2 headers are enabled; the internal USB3 header is used, only.
 I find I must press the power button on my case, and then the Mac immediately wakes (in about 1 second)
 - App Store, Time Machine [But to recover, keep track of your USB stick with your serials/MAC Address/etc. embedded in it!]
 - USB port mapping is complete and believed to work fine.

 **Untested**

 - 3.5MM audio is untested.
-It should work, but the scratchy DP audio is good enough for me.

 **Not Working**

 - Anything using wifi / BT won't work (unless you add the hardware and the USB mapping); anything based on Intel QuickSync won't work.
 I find emulation, like Fusion, won't work, nor will common photo apps, like Topaz Photo AI and Topaz Video AI; they simply quit.
+I suspect it's due to the AMD GPU, as these apps run fine on my Intel Hacks.

 **Next Steps - Required**